kfrapin/terraform-demo/README.md

 * `aws_ami`

 ## Terrafom apply
-The `aws-demo/main.tf` file will try to create a whole infrastructure from scratch on AWS Paris (`eu-west-3`) with a brand new VPC and an EC2 inside that VPC able to communicate with Internet
+The `aws-demo/main.tf` file will try to create a little infrastructure from scratch on **AWS Paris** (`eu-west-3`) with a brand new VPC and an EC2 inside that VPC able to communicate with Internet
 ```sh
 # initialize terraform (modules installation)
 terraform init